akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

+Full `TreeLayoutBuilderReingold` listing is a bit on the longish side, and is not shown here for practical purposes.
+For anyone curious to see how the above concepts are implemented, it lives [here](https://github.com/akpw/VisualBinaryTrees/blob/master/VisualBinaryTrees.playground/Sources/TreeDrawing/Layout/Builders/TreeLayoutBuilderReingold.swift) and should have enough comments for all key parts of the implementation.

-There is a more detailed description of this algorithms in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
-That paper also takes tree drawing to yet another level, by introducing an efficient O(n) algorithm of drawing arbitrary N-ary trees.
+There is a also more detailed description of the Reingold's et al. algorithms in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
+Among other things, that paper also takes tree drawing to yet another level via describing an efficient, O(n) algorithm of drawing arbitrary N-ary trees.

-Another great resources on the subject is a Python magazine article by Bill Mill[^5], which is also available online [here](http://billmill.org/pymag-trees/).
-Bill goes through all of the above concepts, providing lots of Python code samples that really helps understanding things from the pragmatic developer perspective.
+Another valuable resource on the subject is a Python magazine article by Bill Mill[^5], which is also available online.[^6] In addition to going through the  concepts, Bill is also providing lots of Python code samples that help understand things from the perspective of a pragmatic developer.

 ***Conclusion***

-The article went through major steps of implementing a custom collection view flow layout, extending the concept of sections headers according to specific [requirements](#requirements).

-The custom layout code shown in article is available as [an open source framework](https://github.com/akpw/AKPFlowLayout), accompanied by the [sample app](https://github.com/akpw/SwiftNetworkImages) that you can download and run / test in Xcode.
+This was the final part of the of the series on visualizing binary trees with Swift 3.
+At that point, you should be fully up-to-date on how to use [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations as well as customizing the tree drawings with your own preset configurations and changing the architectural components for specific needs of your project.

 * * *
 [^1]: [Knuth, D.E.
 Acta Informatica (1971) 1: `Optimum binary search trees`](http://rd.springer.com/article/10.1007/BF00264289)